-SERVICE- The air cleaner needs serviced when the Filter Minder® reads 20" (80% of dirt holding capacity).
+SERVICE- Service the air cleaner when the Filter Minder® reads 20" (80% of dirt holding capacity).

-Service the air cleaner before the yellow indicator reaches the red line of the Filter Minder®.
+Service the air cleaner before the yellow indicator reaches the red line of the Filter Minder[®].

 RADIATOR SCREEN- In order to maintain air flow through the engine cooling system's radiator, oil cooler, and air conditioning condenser, the cooling air intake grille (fig. 7.11-1) must be inspected often and periodically cleaned.